microsoft/verseagility/docs/setup/README.md

-# Getting Started with Verseagility
+# README - Getting Started with Verseagility
 This part of the documentation helps you to set up Verseagility in our own subscription and with your data, step by step.
 Each of the points below will lead you to the respective documentation page.
-At the bottom of each page you will find a link to the previous and next page.
+At the bottom of each page you will find a link to the next page.

+**Follow these steps to ramp up with Verseagility:**
 1. [Setup of Code and Infrastructure](01%20-%20Setup%20of%20Code%20and%20Infrastructure.md)
 2. [Bring your Data](02%20-%20Bring%20your%20Data.md)
 3. [Project Setup](03%20-%20Project%20Setup.md)